History of Christianity in Sussex: 17th century

-In the 17th century, the diocese of Chichester was home to several Arminian bishops, including Bishops Andrews, Harsnett, Montagu, Duppa and King.
+In the 17th century, the diocese of Chichester was home to several Arminian bishops, including Bishops Andrewes, Harsnett, Montagu, Duppa and King.

 In the 1620s and 1630s many communities had licensed preachers.
 Lectureships at Rye, Lewes, Horsham and Midhurst extended preaching to the towns with the full support of the local gentry.
 From this time, Sabbatarianism gained ground with suppression of games and disorder.
 Bishop Montagu put forward extreme views against Puritanism and stressed the importance of ritual.
 Anthony Stapley, chairman of the Michaelmas quarter sessions in Sussex, was persuaded by Puritans to develop a harangue against the bishops in 1639, and in 1641 Stapley and Thomas Pelham petitioned Parliament on this issue.
 Latent hostility towards Catholics increased; and although Sussex contained as large a proportion of recusant households as many of the northern counties, few Catholic gentry in the county openly supported the king.

 There were no battles of national significance in Sussex, during the 1642–1651 English civil war; however there were small sieges at Chichester and Arundel.
 The west of the county was generally royalist, although Chichester was for parliament and the east of the county, with some exceptions, was also for parliament.
 A few churches were damaged, particularly in the Arundel area.
 Also, after the surrender of Chichester, the Cathedral was sacked by Sir William Wallers parliamentary troops.
 Bruno Ryves, Dean of Chichester Cathedral said of the troops that "they deface and mangle [the monuments] with their swords as high as they could reach".
 He also complained that Waller's troops...

 "... brake down the Organs and dashing the pipes with their Pole-axes..."